MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/front-door-options.md

 ---

-# Dynamics 365 Commerce Azure Front Door options comparison
+# Content delivery network implementation options for use with Dynamics 365 Commerce

-This topic reviews the different options of Azure Front Door implementations which can be used with Dynamics 365 Commerce.
+This topic reviews the different content delivery network (CDN) implementations options that can be used with Dynamics 365 Commerce.
 The article will review the pros and cons of different Azure Front Door setup approaches.

 Dynamics 365 Commerce customers have options when considering which Azure Front Door service to use with their Commerce environment.
 Commerce ships with basic Azure Front Door support which covers basic hosting and custom domain SSL needs.
 Companies looking for greater control and more specific security abilities like Web Application Firewall (WAF)- utilizing your own instance of Azure Front Door or an external Front Door might prove the best option.